vtex/ux-writing/docs/text-patterns/labels.md

 - Make it as brief and clear as possible.
 - Meet the user's mental model, use ecommerce vocabulary.
-- If you think a label should have more clarification about its meaning, you can use a **tooltip**.
+- If you think a label should have more clarification about its meaning, you can use a tooltip.

 💡Examples